Four crews competed in the eleventh Head of the River held on Tuesday 13th and Wednesday 14th May 1878 on the Upper Yarra.

 Second crew races commenced this year with Geelong Grammar School winning the inaugural race.

-Starter: Mr J Colles
+Starter: Mr Tom Colles

-Umpire: Prof Martin Howy irving
+Umpire: Prof Martin Howy Irving

 Judge: No known

 1st Geelong Grammar - Bow: W T Manifold, 2: F L Armytage, 3: Stephen Fairbairn, Str: G M Smith, Cox: R A D Hood, Cchs: James L Cuthbertson & H B McCormick